AdobeDocs/experience-manager-pattern-detection.en/help/acv.md

 * This could lead to failure of certain Assets features that depend on inherited properties in Experience Manager as a Cloud Service.
 * AEM Assets depends on the existence of the original rendition.
 The asset processing in Cloud Service will go in a loop if the original rendition is missing.
+* High number of descendants under metadata node may slow down loading of folders consisting of assets that violate this.

 ## Possible solutions {#solutions}